gauri-sharmaa/gauri-sharmaa/README.md

 ## Hi there 👋

-Undergraduate at the Georgia Institute of Technology in Computer Science, actively seeking internship roles for summer 2025.
-Proficient in Python and Java as well as web development fundamentals, with a keen interest in the interdisciplinary applications of machine learning.
-Previously gained computer science research experience in audio-textual sentiment analysis recognized at the AP MENA Research Forum in Dubai.
-Currently participating in hackathons and developing skills in financial and investment literacy for algorithmic trading applications.
-Commended academic achiever.
+Hi there!
+I'm an undergraduate student studying Computer Science at Georgia Tech, excitedly looking for internship opportunities for summer 2025.
+I'm proficient in Python and Java, and I love bringing ideas to life through web development.
+My curiosity particularly shines when exploring the interdisciplinary possibilities of machine learning.

+My past research involved audio-textual sentiment analysis, and was featured AP MENA Research Forum in Dubai.
+Currently, I'm diving into hackathons and sharpening my skills in financial literacy and algorithmic trading.
+I also work with GT's Social Dynamics and Wellbeing Lab (SocWeb - a lab associated with Interactive Computing at Georgia Tech) as a Research Assistant and GT's Financial Services Innovation Lab (FSIL) as a VIP Researcher!

+My current projects include exploring solutions for online harassment using Large Language Models (LLMs) at SocWeb and developing robust benchmarks for financially and professionally structured texts at FSIL.

-Passionate about out-of-the-box learning, blue sky thinking, and the intricacies of the human learning system.
-Continuously inspired by this complexity to pursue self-improvement and foster the evolution of the next big idea.
+I'm passionate about creative, out-of-the-box thinking and deeply fascinated by the intricacies of human learning systems.
+This complexity continually motivates me to learn, grow, and contribute to shaping the next big idea!

+Let's connect!

 📫 How to reach me: gaurisharma1686@gmail.com \
 🤔 I’m looking to collaborate on ML/NLP Tasks! \